 Always have a back door.
 Be ready to catch misfires and oversights immediately.
 Think ahead at least 3 steps, stay alert and on point in every step.
 Of course, I did not learn that overnight and I can’t remember too many mistakes (well, I do remember one really bad mistake) along the way.
 It felt and seemed, well, seamless.
-I was aware that my hands were of a musician that translated into the same hands of a craftsman.
-Therefore, the work became easy.
+I was aware that my hands were of a musician that translated into the same dexterous hands of a craftsman.
+Therefore, the work became easier.
 I had good fingertip control.

 Once I got into the swing of things and Robert could trust me to work independently, my abilities grew rapidly.
 I remember running around measuring all the parts with wooden rules, metal rules, small calipers—inside and outside.
 Every imaginable measuring device was employed and we were comparing our set up results to the original piece.
 We made our own knives for the small shaper work to duplicate the original profiles.
 And all saw marks had to be eliminated.
 We used scarpaers, chisels and hand planes to tune up parts if we had to.
 I believe our rejection rate was in the neighborhood of about 10% which may seem a tad high, but some of our pieces were ¼” by 3/8” by 5” in length.
-You could just barely hold onto them.
+You could just barely hold onto them!

 One of my favorite tasks was gluing up small frames for the lanterns and mirrors.
 It required patience and a delicate touch.
 Just as in playing guitar requires a light touch, so did this.

 The assembly jigs were made of a plywood base with wooden angled pieces for each corner on the 4 sided frame units.
 There was no clamp that could clamp these delicate frames together.
-Not even model making clamps.
+Not even miniature model making clamps.
 They had to be wedged and had to be spot on when dry.

-We would apply glue on the joints (with virtually zero squeeze out), place wax paper down, place the frames in the jig and then wedge the frames together at the corners with walnut wedges, tapping the wedges in with small 10 oz hammers.
+We would apply glue on the joints (with virtually zero squeeze out), place wax paper down, place the frames in the jig and then wedge the frames together at the corners with walnut wedges, tapping the wedges in with small 10 oz. hammers.
 The problem was the rotating aspect—many were rabbeted frames—and the miters could drift, hence the delicate touch and application.
 There was always some kind of minor adjustment to get them to align perfectly.
 We used yellow glue allowing set time in the jig for about 20 minutes per frame.
 This was one of many dedicated jigs we made to make this whole thing work accurately throughout the whole process.
 Perfection is achieved through practice.